Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Detailed Trace Walkthroughs

 \begin{promptbox}[RFT Sampling and Filtering]

 \end{promptbox}

 This yielded 993 verified model-generated solutions plus 82 ground-truth examples (1,075 total).
-The agent fine-tuned with a conservative learning rate ($1 \times 10^{-6}$, lower than the $5 \times 10^{-6}$ used in SFT v3) to avoid overwriting GRPO-learned capabilities, reaching the final score of 84.15\%.
+The agent fine-tuned with a conservative learning rate ($1 \times 10^{-6}$, lower than the $5 \times 10^{-6}$ used in SFT v3) to avoid overwriting GRPO-learned capabilities, reaching the final score of 84.15\%, or +21.95 points over the base model.

 \paragraph{Summary of agent capabilities and limitations.} This trace illustrates several recurring themes from the broader benchmark: